Tuesday, May 30, 2017 - All sessions held 8:30-11:30 AM and continue from 1:00-5:30 PM

 This interactive institute offers participants opportunities to examine and evaluate core aspects of intersectionality and the strengths and struggles of integrating the framework into research, teaching, and practice.
 Through presentations, personal reflection, a panel program, and small and large group activities, participants contribute to, and gain a greater understanding of intersectionality and its application to several areas of academic and campus life.

 This interactive institute is designed for aspiring, new, and seasoned Chief Diversity Officers.
-The institute will provide an overview of the CDO portfolio, essential competency areas and Standards of Professional Practice,; the importance of strategic partnerships with Affirmative Action/EEO & compliance professionals, as well as community organizations, government, and others, and the role identity plays in our work.
+The institute will provide an overview of the CDO portfolio, essential competency areas and Standards of Professional Practice, the importance of strategic partnerships with Affirmative Action/EEO and compliance professionals, as well as community organizations, government, and others, and the role identity plays in our work.

 Additionally, the presenters will focus on how to build a viable infrastructure for the work of the CDO and will discuss the process of developing strategic priorities, assessment metrics, and how to use various forms of data to lead broad-scale, sustainable organizational change.
 The importance of strategic communication to internal and external constituents will also be discussed.

-This session will also feature participant-identified small group coaching sessions led by session facilitators who will draw from their own expertise and experiences and those of the group to provide guidance on “moving to the next level.”
+This institute will also feature participant-identified small group coaching sessions led by institute facilitators who will draw from their own expertise and experiences to provide guidance on moving to the next level.
 Participants may bring current resumes or CV’s if they are wondering what additional knowledge, skills, and abilities they need to acquire to move up, or they may bring strategic plan drafts or ideas about which they wish to consult.

-This session is led by diversity professionals in higher education who have administrative authority across varying institutional contexts ranging from academic departments to central university diversity offices and within a system-level diversity unit.
+This institute is led by diversity professionals in higher education who have administrative authority across varying institutional contexts ranging from academic departments to central university diversity offices and within a system-level diversity unit.

 This interactive Institute is designed to explore the critical role, successful establishment, and dynamic development of cultural centers on college campuses while working with, and honoring, issues of intersectionality.
 The Cultural Center Establishment and Growth Model, developed by the California Council of Cultural Centers in Higher Education (CaCCCHE), will be presented and utilized.
 The scope of this innovative model incorporates all of the critical stages necessary for the establishment and successful growth of cultural centers: assessment, development, implementation, and long-range strategic planning.
 Through dialogue, experiential activities, and presentation of case studies, this institute will provide participants with tools and strategies for the application of the model on their campus.
 A Certificate of Participation will be available with documented attendance at all Institute sessions and admission priority will be given to those who are pursuing a Certificate of Participation.